-Regarding this transition, Jake Harriman shares the following:
+Jake Harriman shares the following:

-Most organizations reach a point where the founder actually ends up holding their organization back.
+Most organizations reach a point where the founder ends up holding their organization back.
 I never wanted this to happen for Nuru, and because of that, I also began working directly with our leadership team to develop strategies to ensure that Nuru would be stronger as a result of my transition.
 I’m proud to say that Nuru is in the best position it has ever been in as a result of this intentional process.
-I believe that this milestone in our history is one that should be celebrated.
-Please join me in congratulating Aerie and celebrating this incredible milestone.
+I believe that this moment in our history is one that should be celebrated.
+Please join me in congratulating Aerie and celebrating this.
 To share more with you about this transformative step for Nuru and for me, Aerie and I worked together to create this short video to speak to our supporters, friends, and family about this important change.

-Nuru International is deeply grateful to the generous supporters that have made Nuru the organization what it is today.
+Nuru International is deeply grateful to the generous supporters that have made Nuru what it is today.
 Today, there are over 130,000 people whose lives are better because of Nuru’s efforts over the last 12 years.

 “To all those that have supported us over the years, thank you for your willingness to dream big and for believing in us.
-Aerie and I and the whole Nuru team are excited to continue in this fight next to you.
+Aerie and I, and the whole Nuru team are excited to continue in this fight next to you.
 Now let’s keep pressing the fight together…there is even greater work yet to be done.” -Jake Harriman

 About Billy Williams